 We develop a new generation of ethical women leaders by providing exceptional academics, leadership, and community development experiences.

-We envision Leadership Mission International’s graduates becoming ethical leaders influencing positive change throughout their communities and country.
+We envision our graduates becoming ethical, inspiring leadership who enact positive, lasting change throughout their communities and country.

 Our Mission Reflects God's Love to Those We Serve.